logiqai/docs/integrations/prometheus/mongodb-exporter.md

 \---

-Now we have the metrics being exposed at a endpoint, we can go ahead and scrape it using `prometheus` and send it to LOGIQ endpoint via. remote\_write.
+Now we have the metrics being exposed at a endpoint, we can go ahead and scrape it using `prometheus` and send it to Apica Ascent endpoint via. remote\_write.

 Locate the prometheus configuration file and add a job in `scrape_configs` for mongodb\_exporter like this: